learn-co-curriculum/js-advanced-functions-introduction/README.md

 realize that they each have a point of view &mdash; themes and patterns that may be unique to them that will become more obvious as you become familiar with them.
-Consider some of your favorite authors or artists; many of them likely have a certain style that gives their work away without it being explictly stated:
+Consider some of your favorite authors or artists; many of them likely have a certain style that gives their work away without it being explicitly stated:

 * For example, many Quentin Tarantino movies involve shootouts and pop culture references from bygone years